pygame/pygame/docs/reST/ref/freetype.rst

    file.
 This file can usually be found in the same directory as the font module, but it can also be bundled in separate archives.

-.. class:: Font
+.. class:: Face

-   | :sl:`Creates a new Font from a supported font file.`
+   | :sl:`Creates a new Face instance from a supported font file.`
-   | :sg:`Font(file, style=STYLE_NONE, ptsize=-1, face_index=0, vertical=0, ucs4=0, resolution=0) -> Font`
+   | :sg:`Face(file, style=STYLE_NONE, ptsize=-1, face_index=0, vertical=0, ucs4=0, resolution=0) -> Face`

    'file' can be either a string representing the font's filename, a file-like object containing the font, or None; in this last case the default, built-in font will be used.

-   Optionally, a \*ptsize* argument may be specified to set the default size in points which will be used to render the font.
+   Optionally, a \*ptsize* argument may be specified to set the default size in points which will be used to render the face.
 Such size can also be specified manually on each method call.
 Because of the way the caching system works, specifying a default size on the constructor doesn't imply a performance gain over manually passing the size on each function call.

    If the font file has more than one face, the \*index* argument may be specified to specify which face index to load.
-Defaults to 0; font loading will fail if the given index is not contained in the font.
+Defaults to 0; face loading will fail if the given index is not contained in the font.

-   The 'style' argument will set the default style (oblique, underline, bold) used to draw this font.
-This style may be overriden on any ``Font.render()`` call.
+   The 'style' argument will set the default style (oblique, underline, strong) used to draw this face.
+This style may be overriden on any ``Face.render()`` call.

-   The optional vertical argument, an integer, sets the default orientation for the font: 0 (False) for horizontal, any other value (True) for vertical.
+   The optional vertical argument, an integer, sets the default orientation for the face: 0 (False) for horizontal, any other value (True) for vertical.
-   See :attr:`Font.vertical`.
+   See :attr:`Face.vertical`.

    The optional ucs4 argument, an integer, sets the default text translation
    mode: 0 (False) recognize UTF-16 surrogate pairs, any other value (True), to treat unicode text as UCS-4, with no surrogate pairs.
-See :attr:`Font.ucs4`.
+See :attr:`Face.ucs4`.

-   The optional resolution argument sets the pixel size, in dots per inch, to use for scaling glyphs for this Font instance.
+   The optional resolution argument sets the pixel size, in dots per inch, to use for scaling glyphs for this Face instance.
 If 0 then the default module value, set by :meth:`freetype.init`, is used.
-The Font object's resolution can only be changed by reinitializing the instance.
+The Face object's resolution can only be changed by reinitializing the instance.

    .. attribute:: name